Deep Learning as the Disciplined Construction of Tame Objects: Introduction

 One such widespread framework is convex analysis and close variants \cite{nesterovLecturesConvexOptimization2018,hiriart-urrutyFundamentalsConvexAnalysis2001,rockafellar2009variational}.
 Within convex analysis, numerous optimization schemes have been designed and analyzed, in terms of where they converge to, and at what speed; see \eg{} \cite{bottouOptimizationMethodsLargeScale2018,bachLearningTheoryFirst2024}.
 Yet, these theories reach their limits with deep learning theory, where objects typically do not satisfy convexity, or close variants at every point.

-In this paper, we discuss how an interesting candidate stems from the interface of \emph{tame geometry}, or more precisely, \emph{o-minimality},\footnote{Here, we will not distinguish between \emph{tame geometry} and \emph{o-minimality}, we will often abbreviate \emph{definable in an o-minimal structure} to just \emph{definable}, and moreover use \emph{tame} as a synonym for \emph{definable} (in an o-minimal structure); we clarify these conventions in \cref{sec:defomin}.
-The interested reader should be aware that this usage is part of a wider usage of \emph{tame} in the sense of Shelah's \emph{dividing lines} in model theory~\cite{shelah1990classification,forkingAndDividing}. } with \emph{optimization theory}, and \emph{deep learning}, both in terms of how realistic and prolific they are.
+In this paper, we discuss how an interesting candidate stems from the interface of \emph{tame geometry}, or more precisely, \emph{o-minimality},\footnote{Here, we will not distinguish between \emph{tame geometry} and \emph{o-minimality}, we will often abbreviate \emph{definable in an o-minimal structure} to just \emph{definable}, and moreover use \emph{tame} as a synonym for \emph{definable} (in an o-minimal structure); we clarify these conventions in \Cref{sec:defomin}.
+The interested reader should be aware that this usage is part of a wider usage of \emph{tame} in the sense of Shelah's \emph{dividing lines} in model theory~\cite{shelah1990classification,forkingAndDividing} as well as a similar usage of \emph{tame} in the sense of \emph{tame expansions of the real field} in the work of Miller, Hieronymi and others~\cite{miller2005tameness,Hieronymi2025Tameness}. } with \emph{optimization theory}, and \emph{deep learning}, both in terms of how realistic and prolific they are.
 Let us detail these two aspects.